Piyawanno/DOMObject/README.md

 STEP is framework independent.
 You can apply STEP also without DOMObject library.
 See example for implementation with STEP in a practical way.

-Unlike popular Web-UI frameworks nowadays (2022), STEP is data centric way of thinking with separation of duty so called cohesion and not UI centric and everything at one place.
+Unlike popular Web-UI frameworks nowadays, STEP is data centric way of thinking with separation of duty so called cohesion and not UI centric and everything at one place.
 It is like, we move from spaghetti code to MVC framework.